Pāhala, Hawaii: Economy

-Pahala's main industries include one of the world's largest macadamia nut growing orchards, cattle and horse ranching, small independent Kaʻū Coffee farms, and the Kaʻū Coffee Mill & Visitor Center.
+Pāhala's main industries include one of the world's largest macadamia nut growing orchards, cattle and horse ranching, small independent Kaʻū Coffee farms, and the Kaʻū Coffee Mill & Visitor Center.
 Kaʻū Coffee has won many international coffee tasting competitions.

-A former sugar plantation town, Pahala is the district hub for education and health services, including a pharmacy, hospital, clinic, preschool and public school as well as a library.
+A former sugar plantation town, Pāhala is the district hub for education and health services, including a pharmacy, hospital, clinic, preschool and public school as well as a library.

 Plantation houses, from small cottages to large homes and the former plantation manager's manor, have been restored around the village, serving local families and visitors to Hawaiʻi Volcanoes National Park and Punaluʻu Black Sand Beach.
 The village has a post office, swimming pool, two food stores, fire station and gas station.
 Fisherman sell their catch and farmers sell their produce on the roadside in the village.
 There is a Catholic, an Assembly of God, and a Baptist church, as well as a Buddhist Hoangwanji and a Tibetan Buddhist temple up the mountain in Wood Valley.

-The Kaʻū District's regional newspaper – the Kaʻū Calendar – with offices in Pahala, is online daily and printed monthly.
+The Kaʻū District's regional newspaper – the Kaʻū Calendar – with offices in Pāhala, is online daily and printed monthly.

-Pahala hosts the annual Kaʻū Coffee Festival and Kaʻū Coffee Trail Run, Science Camps of America for teenagers each summer, and many family reunions and weddings, as well as NGO, company, music and dance retreats.
+Pāhala hosts the annual Kaʻū Coffee Festival and Kaʻū Coffee Trail Run, Science Camps of America for teenagers each summer, and many family reunions and weddings, as well as NGO, company, music and dance retreats.